The hybrid Master of Arts in Reading Education degree at Appalachian

 - Literacy coach

-- The Adult Literacy track prepares instructors and administrators to deliver and coordinate literacy services for adults seeking to improve their reading and writing skills.
+- The Adult Literacy concentration prepares instructors and administrators to deliver and coordinate literacy services for adults seeking to improve their reading and writing skills.
 Click for course information.

 (Note: Not all courses listed may be delivered to Distance Education students.
 Refer curriculum questions to the program contact.)